Why the thin air of Mexico City plays havoc with F1 cars

 Related article

-In Mexico, it’s all about downforce.
+In Mexico, it’s all about downforce, even if it comes at a high price in terms of drag.
 The thin air means that cars’ speed on the straights is less affected by drag, while every extra bit of downforce you add will increase cornering speeds, making the latter the more important element.

-Cars that have been struggling with aerodynamic efficiency can suddenly become competitive, so a reshuffle in the competitive order is not unknown.
+Cars that have been struggling with aerodynamic efficiency can suddenly become competitive, so we sometimes see a reshuffle in the competitive order.

 Cooling